oslabs-beta/GraphQuill/.github/docs/documentation.md

   3. The server-on listener
       * Servers take a non-trivial amount of time to spin up, so we designed a server-on listener to notify us when it has started.
 This created a smoother user experience.
       * To achieve this we made a server-on listener function that returns a promise.
 Then using async/await, the thread of execution could be blocked until the server was on (or the allowed timeout was exceeded).
-      * Under the hood, the server-on funciton starts another node child process that "writes" to the terminal 5 times per second.
+      * Under the hood, the server-on function starts another node child process that "writes" to the terminal 5 times per second.
 Each command is checking if the specified port has been opened on the user's machine.
       * When the child process returns that the port is exposed (or the default timeout has been reached) the promise resolves with a boolean indicating the status of the server.
   4. Parsing Queries
       * Once the server is started, all the queries typed into VS Code need to be parsed.